 And the concerns of “What will be” burdened so much that he can not enjoy all the good that he has, the thoughts of bad things that could happen to him are heavy on him.
 He feels tired and exhausted all the time, lacking energy, restless, nervous, can not sleep at night.
 He noticed that his wife and children try to move away from him but he is unable to control his behavior.

 Mark suffers from Generalized Anxiety Disorder (GAD).
 This anxiety disorder is characterized by contently long-term concerns, you saw a future catastrophe in general, makes a person a cognitive and emotional suffering and damage daily functioning.
 The anxiety behavior often aiming control and relief (for example, Mark called his wife and kids many times a day in order to make sure they are OK, every phone call from his wife, causing him to be alert to receive bad news).
-Over time, the fear of his casino online concern is not controlled undermines and endangers his health.
+Over time, the fears and concerns also impact his health.